 When it comes to foolproof perennials for sunny garden spots, few plants can beat the cheerful daylily.
-The plants are as tough as nails, shrugging off all insect pests and diseases, and some varieties (think of the ubiquitous 'Stella D'Oro') have bloom times that stretch into four months long.
+Daylilies are as tough as nails, shrugging off many insect pests and diseases, and some varieties (think of the ubiquitous 'Stella D'Oro') have bloom times that stretch four months long.

-Why Transplant Daylilies?
+Why Divide and Transplant Daylilies?

 When to Transplant Daylilies

-Gardeners in the South (USDA growing zones 7 and higher) can transplant daylilies in the fall as well.
+Gardeners in the South (USDA growing zones 8 and higher) can transplant daylilies in the fall as well.
 Wait until the end of September, when the heatwaves of summer have ceased.

 Time to Replant the Daylily